Privacy of Dependent Users Against Statistical Matching: Impact of Dependency on Privacy Using Anonymization

-In Sections \ref{iidtwo} and \ref{iidr}, we assumed each user's data patterns was i.i.d..
-In this section, users' data patterns are modeled using Markov chains in which each user's data samples are dependent over time.
-In this model, we again assume there are $r$ possibilities for each data point, i.e., $X_u(k) \in \{0,1, \cdots, r-1\}$.

-More specifically, each user's data is modeled by a Markov chain with $r$ states.
+In Sections~\ref{iidr}, we assumed each user's data patterns was i.i.d.; however, in this section, users' data patterns are modeled using Markov chains in which each user's data points are dependent over time.
+In this model, we again assume there are $r$ possibilities for each users' data point, i.e., $X_u(k) \in \{0,1, \cdots, r-1\}$.
+More specifically, each user's data set is modeled by a Markov chain with $r$ states.
 It is assumed that the Markov chains of all users have the same structure but have different transition probabilities.
-Let $E$ be the set of edges in the assumed transition graph, so $(i, l) \in E$ if there exists an edge from state $i$ to state $l$, meaning that $p_u(i,l)=P\left(X_u(k+1)=l|X_u(k)=i\right)>0$.
+Let $E$ be the set of edges in the assumed transition graph, so, $(i, j) \in E$ if there exists an edge from state $i$ to state $j$, meaning that $p_u(i,j)=\mathbb{P}\left(X_u(k+1)=j|X_u(k)=i\right)>0$.
 The transition matrix is a square matrix used to describe the transitions of a Markov chain; thus, different users can have different transition probability matrices.
-Note for each state $i$, we have $\sum\limits_{l=1}^{r} p_u(i,l)=1,$ so the adversary can focus on a subset of size $d=|E|-r$ of the transition probabilities for recovering the entire transition matrix.
+Note for each state $i$, we have $\sum\limits_{j=1}^{r-1} p_u(i,j)=1,$ so, the adversary can focus on a subset of size $d=|E|-r$ of the transition probabilities for recovering the entire transition matrix.
 Let $\textbf{p}_u$ be the vector that contains these transition probabilities for user $u$.
 We write